johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/33_image_rescan.md

 ---
-title: "1.6 Modify the image and trigger a second scan"
+title: "Modify the image and trigger a second scan"
 chapter: false
 weight: 33
 ---